 Monthly open house for galleries in Philadelphia

 The First Friday evening of each month, rain or shine, year-round

 Want proof of Philadelphia’s happening art scene?
-On the first Friday evening of every month the streets fill with art lovers of all kinds who wander among the neighborhood’s 40-plus galleries, most of them open from 5 until 9 p.m.
+On the first Friday evening of every month, the streets of Old City fill with art lovers of all kinds who wander among the neighborhood’s 40-plus galleries, most of them open from 5 to 9 p.m.

 Started in 1991 by a group of galleries as a collaborative open house evening, First Fridays grew quickly into one of Philly’s most vital, signature cultural events.
-Old City’s historic commercial buildings have fostered a SoHo-like cultural ambience with the densest network of galleries in the city.
+Old City’s historic commercial buildings have fostered a SoHo-like cultural ambiance with the densest network of galleries in the city.

 Some of the arts organizations you can visit on First Fridays include the Clay Studio; the Temple Gallery; the cooperative galleries Nexus, Highwire, Muse and Third Street Gallery; and collaborative Space 1026.

 Bird Park, a pocket park on Third Street just below Arch, features changing installations by sculptors invited by nearby Gallery Joe.
 View, converse, relax – it’s free.

 And after you hit the galleries, don’t miss out on the superb dining and nightlife that Old City has to offer.
 The neighborhood is filled with great restaurants, bars, lounges and cafes — Amada, Buddakan, Farmicia, Continental, Fork and Cuba Libre are but a few of the great spots at which to enjoy dinner, drinks, good company and more.

 For more information on First Friday, click the button below.